-On 23 April, in a revised notice for a written bondholders' resolution, the Company put forward a restructuring proposal which, amongst other, included a conversion of USD 61,633,052 of the principal amount under the Bond Loan and accrued interest as per 28 February 2018 of USD 440,518, being USD 62,073,564 in total, into 620,735,700 new shares in the Company, each with par value of NOK 0.50, and so that any interest accruing from and including 28 February 2018 to and including the effective date, which occurred on 24 April 2018 would be waived.
-The First Bond Debt Conversion was proposed to be effectuated by a share capital increase directed at Nordic Trustee AS, on behalf of the bondholders, and the new shares would be issued at a subscription amount of USD 0.10 per share, with a total subscription amount of USD 62,073,564.
-The bondholders would receive 509,135,700 of the new shares, whilst it had been agreed with Cordia that a company controlled by Cordia (ultimately Corinvest) would receive 111,600,000 shares from the First Bond Debt Conversion on a pro rata basis from the bondholders.
-Following the First Bond Debt Conversion, USD 5,000,000 of the Bond Loan would remain outstanding.
+The proposal put forward in the 23 April Bondholder Notice (the "Proposal") included a conversion of USD 61,633,052 of the principal amount under the Bond Loan and accrued interest as per 28 February of USD 440,518, being USD 62,073,564 in total, into 620,735,700 new shares in the Company, each with par value of NOK 0.50, and so that any interest accruing from and including 28 February 2018 to and including the Effective Date (as defined below) would be waived.
+The Bond Debt Conversion was proposed to be effectuated by a share capital increase directed at Nordic Trustee AS, on behalf of the bondholders, and the new shares would be issued at a subscription amount of USD 0.10 per share, with a total subscription amount of USD 62,073,564.
+The bondholders would receive 509,135,700 of the new shares, whilst it had been agreed with Cordia that a company controlled by Cordia (ultimately Corinvest) would receive 111,600,000 shares from the Bond Debt Conversion on a pro rata basis from the bondholders.
+Following the Bond Debt Conversion, USD 5,000,000 of the Bond Loan would remain outstanding.